 Charity care - The District provides medically necessary care to all patients regardless of the patient's ability to pay.
 Certain patients may meet eligibility criteria under its charity care policy, and no payment is collected from those patients.
-During fiscal years ended June 30, 2014 and 2013, the District provided approximately \$9,000 and \$2,600 in free or discounted services for the poor and underserved.
+During years ended June 30, 2015 and 2014, the District provided approximately \$3,000 and \$9,000 in free services for the poor and underserved.
 This includes services provided to persons who cannot afford healthcare because of inadequate resources and/or are uninsured or underinsured.
 Costs are computed based on a relationship of costs to charges similar to a Medicare cost to charge ratio.